eriksjolund/podman-exit-status-docs/README.md

 ### Complete list of systemd exit status annotations

-For completeness, here is a table showing all error codes and the text systemd writes to the log.
+For completeness, here is a table showing all exit status codes and the text systemd writes to the systemd journal log.

 | podman exit status | systemd service log output |
 |  --                |  --                        |